cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 ### Phase correction

-Click the **Phase correction** icon to the left of the spectrum.
+Click the icon **Phase correction** to the left of the spectrum.
 You can choose between manual and automatic phase correction.

 :::note Automatic phase correction

 Click the **Apply** button, the phase will be corrected automatically.

 :::

 :::note Manual phase correction

 You can perform zero-order and first-order phase correction.

 For zero-order phase correction, click and hold the green **PH0** button above the spectrum.
-By moving the mouse to the left or right, you can perform phase correction until the signal is correctly phased and release the button.
+By moving the mouse to the left or right, you can perform the phase correction until the signal is correctly phased and release the button.
 By double-clicking, you can move the pivot point (red line) for the first-order phase correction.

-The first order phase correction is performed analogously by pressing **PH1**.
-The focus should be on the signals that are as far away as possible from the signal under the pivot point.
+Repeat the process for the first-order phase correction by pressing **PH1** and moving the mouse.
+The focus should be on the signals that are furthest from the signal marked by the pivot point.
 Clicking the **Apply** button completes the phase correction.

 :::